demo-platform/pop-img/README.md

 A simple jQuery plugin for poping imgs in articles without any additional css or image.

-There are no settings in this plugin, so that making it much simpler.
+There are no settings in this plugin, so that making it much simpler, just 80 lines code.

 ### Usage